 Unfortunately, it only committed Creative Victoria to one single action in order to achieve this aim (#20), which was to ‘partner with ACMI to host a forum on the opportunities and risks of generative AI for the creative industries and advocate for adequate protections and fair remuneration of intellectual property.’

-And, as one of the people invited to the one-day Cultural Industries and Artificial Intelligence Forum at ACMI last month, I can verify that this box has definitely been ticked.
+And, as one of the people invited to the one-day Cultural Industries and Artificial Intelligence Forum at ACMI last month, I can verify that box has been ticked.

 But when a closed, unpaid forum that many of us had to lose a day of work to attend (which limits diversity and representation in the room) is held under Chatham House Rule (which limits how we can talk about it) and doesn’t appear to capture or share what was discussed (which limits its usefulness), how low is the bar that lets us say this job is done?